Cave de Tain (co-op), Grand Classique, AOP Hermitage, Drome, France, 2010

 WSET style tasting note

-Appearance: clear and bright, deep intensity ruby, showing tears and a small quantity of sediment.
+Appearance: clear and bright, deep intensity ruby, showing tears [a small quantity of soft sediment].

-Palate: dry, medium (+) acidity, ripe medium (+) tannins, medium (+) alcohol and a medium (+) body, medium (+) intensity, with flavours of black cherry, black berry, cedar, oak, black cherry boiled sweets, touch of liquorice.
-A medium (+) length with a ripe black fruit underpinned by a cedar-oak finish, along with a moderate grip.
+Palate: dry, medium (+) acidity, ripe medium (+) tannins, medium (+) alcohol and a medium (+) body, medium (+) intensity, a smooth texture, with flavours of ripe black cherry, more delicate black berry, richer blackcurrant boiled sweets, baked red plum, hint of beeswax, lightly savoury, touch of cedar, black liquorice.
+A long length, with a clean black cherry-red plum jam edged finish, lightly savoury and cedary on the end, with a moderate grip.